 The red flags here are around the sharing of information about learner progress so as to invite scrutiny and challenge from the apprenticeship board and governors.
 In some cases, the information shared is too little, too late.
 For example, just high-level metrics around the number of apprentices who complete the degree element.

 Inspectors also commented, “Leaders manage the quality of apprenticeships within individual faculties of the university, alongside the wider range of university courses provided.
 As a result, there is insufficient strategic and operational oversight of the quality of the apprenticeship programme to inform improvements.
 This results in inconsistency in the quality of apprenticeships and in apprentices’ experience.”
-The holistic, strategic management of apprenticeships as a provision in their own right is therefore a key area for providers to get right.
+The holistic, strategic management of apprenticeships as a provision in their own right.
+It is therefore a key area for providers to get right.

 Unsurprisingly, inspectors are noticing when leaders and managers lack visibility of workplace application of vocational skills.
 Fundamental to the premise of an apprenticeship, this is a key area for institutions to focus on.